-Millions of people around the world follow video global brands.
-The professionalisation of teams and game competitions or "esports".
-In South Korea the rapid growth of tournaments and leagues have they have become a form of national entertainment broadcast on television and regarded as a strategic led esports to become a fast-growing new form of industry at government level.
-In the former coal popular entertainment. mining city of Katowice, Poland, esports events have helped to revitalise the city into a developing The phenomenal rise of esports is an example metropolis, making it the European "Mecca" for of how the video games industry has adapted to these types of competitions.
-In the United States, evolutions in technology and innovation - from multiplayer in the home to worldwide real-time among many other countries, they have been added to high-school and university syllabi and varsity competitive play over the Internet facilitated by the programmes.
-In the United States alone, there are roll out of high-speed broadband and the advent of more than 200 varsity esports teams. digital streaming platforms.
+Millions of people around the world follow video game competitions or "esports".
+In South Korea they have become a form of national entertainment broadcast on television and regarded as a strategic industry at government level.
+In the former coal mining city of Katowice, Poland, esports events have helped to revitalise the city into a developing metropolis, making it the European "Mecca" for these types of competitions.
+In the United States, among many other countries, they have been added to high-school and university syllabi and varsity programmes.
+In the United States alone, there are more than 200 varsity esports teams.